Second Law-Like Inequalities with Quantum Relative Entropy: An Introduction: Introduction

 On the other hand, the monotonicity implies that the quantum relative entropy is non-increasing under any time evolution that occurs with unit probability in quantum open systems~\cite{Wehrl,Ohya,Nielsen-Chuang,Hayashi,Petz1,Ruskai,Plenio}.
-It has been known that the second law of thermodynamics can also be derived from the monotonicity of the classical or quantum relative entropy~\cite{Qian,Yukawa2,Breuer}.
+It has been known that the second law of thermodynamics can also be derived from the monotonicity of the classical or quantum relative entropy~\cite{Spohn} (see also~\cite{Bergmann,Qian,Yukawa2,Breuer}).
 Moreover, the monotonicity can be applied to describe transitions between nonequilibrium steady states (NESSs).
 In such situations, the monotonicity leads to a second law-like inequality, which we refer to as a quantum version of the Hatano-Sasa inequality~\cite{Yukawa2}.
 In the classical regime, such an inequality can also be derived from a generalized fluctuation theorem called the Hatano-Sasa equality.
 It was first discussed for an overdamped Langevin system~\cite{Hatano}, and has been applied to other situations and systems~\cite{Speck,Sasa,Esposito5,Esposito6,Kurchan2}.
-In this article, we discuss the quantum version of the Hatano-Sasa inequality, while the quantum Hatano-Sasa equality has not been fully understood~\cite{Lutz}.
+The quantum Hatano-Sasa equality has been discussed in Refs.~\cite{Lutz,Horowitz4}.

 The monotonicity of the quantum relative entropy is also useful in quantum information theory~\cite{Nielsen-Chuang,Hayashi,Petz1}.
 In particular, the data processing inequality for the quantum mutual information can be directly derived from the monotonicity as is the case for the second law of thermodynamics.
-Moreover, based on the monotonicity, we can derive several important inequalities such as the Holevo bound, which identifies the upper bound of the accessible classical information that is encoded in quantum states~\cite{Holevo,Yuen_Ozawa,Fuchs_Caves}.
+Moreover, on the basis of the monotonicity, we can derive several important inequalities such as the Holevo bound, which identifies the upper bound of the accessible classical information that is encoded in quantum states~\cite{Holevo,Yuen_Ozawa,Fuchs_Caves}.
 On the other hand, a ``dual'' inequality of the Holevo bound is related to a quantity which we refer to as the QC-mutual information (or the Groenewold-Ozawa information)~\cite{Groenewold,Ozawa1,Buscemi,Sagawa-Ueda1}.
-It plays a key role in the formulation of a generalized second law of thermodynamics with quantum feedback control~\cite{Lloyd1,Lloyd2,Nielsen,Zurek1,Kieu,Allahverdyan,Quan1,Sagawa-Ueda1,Jacobs,SWKim,Dong,Morikuni,Abreu2,Lahiri,Lutz2,Lu}.
+It plays a key role in the formulation of a generalized second law of thermodynamics with quantum feedback control~\cite{Lloyd1,Lloyd2,Nielsen,Zurek1,Kieu,Allahverdyan,Quan1,Sagawa-Ueda1,Jacobs,SWKim,Dong,Morikuni,Abreu2,Lahiri,Lu,Funo0,Funo,Park}.

 This article aims to be an introduction to the quantum relative entropy for finite-dimensional Hilbert spaces, which is organized as follows.

 In Sec.~2, we review the basic properties of quantum mechanics.
 In Sec.~2.1, we introduce quantum states and observables.
 In Sec.~2.2, we discuss dynamics of quantum systems, which is the main part of this section.
 In particular, we introduce the concept of completely-positive (CP) maps, and prove that any CP map has a Kraus representation in line with the proof by Choi~\cite{Choi1}.